rainlab/user-plugin/UPGRADE.md

 # Upgrading from User v2 to v3

-This guide can be used to help migrate from RainLab.User v2 to v3.
+This guide can be used to help migrate from RainLab.User v1-v2 to v3.
 Some theme changes are required to since there are new components.

 ## Upgrade Instructions

+1. **Make sure you are running October CMS v3.6 or greater.**

 1. Run `php artisan plugin:install rainlab.user` to request the latest version (you do not need to uninstall v2 first).

-1. Migrate user data using `php artisan user:migratev1` (non destructive).

 1. Continue using this plugin as normal.

+1. Clean up unused table data using `php artisan user:migratev1` (optional).

 ## Key Differences